 String students from UNT have achieved success in all aspects of the profession, winning 3 Grammys, an Oscar and many major competitions (Paganini, Fischoff, ISB, ASTA).
 Our former students hold concertmaster, principal and section positions in leading US orchestras (including National, Pittsburgh, Dallas, Baltimore, Utah, Chicago Lyric Opera) and a vast array of international orchestras.
-They also perform in many string quartets and alternative styles ensembles (Mannheim Steamroller, Snarky Puppy) as well as major teaching and leadership positions throughout the world.
+They also perform in many string quartets (Ulysses Quartet) and alternative styles ensembles (Mannheim Steamroller, Snarky Puppy) and hold major teaching and leadership positions throughout the world.

 In addition to the comprehensive offerings at UNT, string students perform in 22 well-paying professional orchestras in the broad Dallas-Ft.
 Worth cultural region.
-They also earn extra income and hone their teaching skills through many teaching fellowships and assistantships in the String Area, the UNT String Project and from private teaching in public schools in the region.
+They also hone their teaching skills through many Teaching Fellowships and Assistantships, the UNT String Project and from private teaching in public schools in the region.

 - Chamber Music - including competitions

 - Jazz Strings